 All nodes in the cluster are also in the pool.
 However, all nodes in the pool are not necessarily in the cluster; that is, the cluster may consist of a subset of the nodes in the pool.
-There is only one cluster.
+There is only one cluster per pool.

-FailSafe Cluster Membership
+FailSafe Membership

-The FailSafe cluster membership is the list of FailSafe nodes in the cluster on which FailSafe can make resource groups online.
-This is also known as node membership.
-It differs from the CXFS cluster membership.
+The FailSafe membership is the list of FailSafe nodes in the cluster on which FailSafe can make resource groups online.
+It differs from the CXFS membership and fs2d membership.
 For more information about CXFS, see CXFS Software Installation and Administration Guide.